ChenxuDeng/MuiBurgerBuilder/README.md

-## A Burger builder project built with material-ui and react
+## A Burger builder project built with material-ui, firebase and reactjs.

 In the project directory, you can run: